-However, geographic COVID-19 restrictions REMAIN IN EFFECT.
+Information on geographic COVID-19 restrictions.
 You MAY NOT enter the United States if you are a foreign national who has been physically present in the People’s Republic of China, Islamic Republic of Iran, Schengen Area (which includes France and Belgium), United Kingdom, Republic of Ireland, Brazil, and South Africa, in the 14-day period before seeking entry into the United States.

 Please check your itineraries carefully before attempting travel to the United States.